quixio/template-dynamic-configuration/README.md

 ![img](images/config_frontend.png)

-They can be changed by going to the frontend and adjusting the values.
+They can be added or changed by going to the UI and adjusting the values.

 The `HTTP Config Processor` will use these to convert the names of the fields using the mapping specified here, and also apply the scalar to the given respective field.